raisa-d/newPortfolio/README.md

 ## Optimizations
 The following design elements are my next priorities:
-- Style project containers in portfolio section
 - Code about, services, and contact sections/pages
-- Whichever page user is currently on should have a different styling in nav bar
-- When user clicks nav for something on current page, make it scroll down
+- Rework javascript to use OOP to make it more clear and readable
+- Possibly restyle the projects section

 ## Lessons Learned
 So far, I have learned that I need to set a timer and force myself to stop coding!
-I got very excited working on this design but I should have forced myself to take breaks.
+I got very excited working on this design but I need to remember to take care of myself too.

 ## Resources
 Portfolios that inspired me: